 - 6.5.
-The key principles for achieving sustainability in new development include: - minimising the loss of existing native planting and natural features - retaining and enhancing green and blue infrastructure, including habitat links and corridors - incorporating suitable features to enhance biodiversity - incorporating energy efficiency measures appropriate to the building - incorporating suitable renewable energy measures that are sensitive to the local area and character - using locally or sustainably sourced materials - ensuring safe, attractive and well connected cycle and pedestrian routes in, out and through larger housing schemes
+Some of the measures described in this chapter may not require planning permission, but the design considerations can still help inform the proposed development in ensuring that it blends well with the landscape and reflects the character of the National Park.
+In addition, building regulations (Part L) set out standards for energy and water efficiency measures, and building regulations approval may be required for the proposed development. - 6.6.
+The key principles for achieving sustainability in new development include: - minimising the loss of existing native planting and natural features - retaining and enhancing green and blue infrastructure, including habitat links and corridors - incorporating appropriate water management measures, including sustainable drainage systems - incorporating suitable features to enhance biodiversity - incorporating energy efficiency measures appropriate to the building

+- incorporating suitable renewable energy measures that are sensitive to the local area and character - using locally or sustainably sourced materials - ensuring safe, attractive and well connected cycle and pedestrian routes in, out and through larger housing schemes